 Becoming an Optician in Indiana

-An optician is a professional who works with customers and patients to fit glasses, pick frames and fill lens prescriptions.
-They are knowledgeable in eye anatomy, in how glasses and contacts work, and are able to help patients learn what they need and how to use it for better vision.
+An optician is a professional who works with customers and patients to fit glasses, pick frames, and fill lens prescriptions.
+They are knowledgeable in eye anatomy, in how glasses and contacts work and can help patients learn what they need and how to use it for better vision.
 To become an optician in Indiana you don’t have to meet any specific requirements, but a post-secondary education will help you land that first job.[En Español]

 Optician Certification in Indiana

 Indiana is one out of about half of all states that has no state-mandated licensing for opticians.
 While there are no official requirements, most employers hire people who have some kind of training or education.
 You can become a better candidate for jobs by completing a degree or certificate in optician studies or by finding a doctor or optometrist willing to let you apprentice and train with them.
 There are a few programs to choose from in the state:

 - Indiana University, Bloomington.
-The Indiana Bloomington campus offers students a certificate program in optometry science and opticianry.
+The Indiana Bloomington campus offers students a certificate program in optometry science and opticians.
 This gives students two options for a career after graduation.
 The program should take two years or less to complete and prepares graduates for entry-level positions and to pass the appropriate national certification exams.

 - Ivy Tech Community College, Bloomington.
 At Ivy Tech, students can complete the optometry technology program, which prepares them to become opticians and to take and pass certification exams.
 Students may also choose between a 33-credit-hour certificate program, which is adequate for certification, or the 60-credit associate degree program.

 - Penn Foster College, online.
 For students who cannot easily access the other campuses, there is an online option that anyone can complete from any location.
 Penn Foster offers an optician exam prep program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.